hernan-erasmo/overlord-rs/crates/vega-rs/README.md

 ## Overview

-vega-rs is the "brain" of the overlord-rs system.
-It ingests all AAVE v3 user addresses, maintains an intelligent cache of their health factors, and efficiently recalculates only affected positions when price updates or protocol events occur.
+It ingests the list of all AAVE v3 user addresses who ever borrowed from the protocol, maintains an intelligent cache of their health factors, and efficiently recalculates only affected positions when price updates or protocol events occur.
 This smart caching strategy enables sub-second liquidation detection across 100k+ addresses.

+## Data Flow

+### Initialization
+1. **Address Loading**: Read user addresses from data files
+2. **Reserve Discovery**: Query AAVE for all available reserves
+3. **Cache Population**: Build position mappings for all users
+4. **Initial Scan**: Calculate baseline health factors

+### Runtime Operations
+1. **Listen for Updates**: Receive price updates from oops-rs and events from whistleblower-rs
+2. **Impact Analysis**: Determine which users are affected
+3. **Targeted Recalculation**: Update only affected health factors
+4. **Liquidation Detection**: Identify users with HF < 1.0
+5. **Event Broadcasting**: Send `UnderwaterUserEvent` to profito-rs

 ## Architecture